-- Weddings and/or funerals abroad - 2 days will be authorised.
+- Weddings and/or funerals abroad - 3 days will be authorised.
 However, they will only be authorised if: - It is a member of the immediate family that is getting married or buried.
-Immediate family refers to parent, sibling or grandparent. - The child's current attendance above 90% and the last academic year attendance was above 90%.
-If this is not the case it will be unauthorised. - Weddings and/or funerals within the UK -1 day will be authorised.
+Immediate family refers to parent, sibling or grandparent.

+If this is not the case it will be unauthorised.

+- Weddings and/or funerals within the UK - 1 day will be authorised.
 However, they will only be authorised if: - It is a member of the immediate family that is getting married or buried.
-Immediate family refers to parent, sibling or grandparent. - The child's current attendance above 90% and the last academic years attendance was above 90%.
-If this is not the case it will be unauthorised - Sporting Events- 1 day will be authorised.
-However, they will only be authorised if: - The child's current attendance above 90% and the last academic years attendance was above 90%. - We need to be provided with a copy of the insurance details and a risk assessment.
-If this is not the case it will be unauthorised - Illness on either side of a term time holiday will be unauthorised. - Illness on the last day and the first day of term will be unauthorised with medical evidence. - Hospital Treatment aboard- evidence must be obtained prior to them leaving.
+Immediate family refers to parent, sibling or grandparent.

+If this is not the case it will be unauthorised

+- Sporting Events- 1 day will be authorised.
+However, they will only be authorised if we are provided with a copy of the insurance details and a risk assessment.

+If this is not the case it will be unauthorised

+- Illness on either side of a term-time holiday may be unauthorised without discussion with the Academy. - Illness on the last day and the first day of term may be unauthorised without discussion with the Academy - Hospital Treatment aboard- evidence must be obtained prior to them leaving.
 If it is for a parent, it must be ascertained if there is no one else who could look after the child while away.